Swarnima/Abstract-File-System/tutorial/aws-account-creation.md

 #### Cost for AWS Services

+\TODO{This talks about SIngapore, but we also want US}

 - Amazon EC2:

 	- AWS free tier offers 750 hours of Amazon EC2 Linux or Microsoft Windows server with t2.micro instance that is 1 GiB memory and 32-bit or 64-bit platform.
-	- AWS Ec2 Regular costing varies based on the region (AWS region is nothing but the area specified by AWS for their resources) and type of service.
+	- AWS EC2 Regular costing varies based on the region (AWS region is nothing but the area specified by AWS for their resources) and type of service.

-		For t2.micro linux machine with 1GiB memory and 32-bit or 64-bit platform costs $0.0146 per Hour in Singapore region.
+    - For t2.micro linux machine with 1GiB memory and 32-bit or 64-bit
+      platform costs $0.0146 per Hour in Singapore region.

 - Amazon Simple Storage Service (S3)

 	- AWS free tier offers 5 GB of standard storage, 20000 requests to get data, and 2000 requests to put data.
 	- AWS S3 Regular costing varies based on AWS region and storage.

-		Standard storage of over 500 TB per month costs for $0.0355 per GB.
+    - Standard storage of over 500 TB per month costs for $0.0355 per GB.

 - Amazon Relational Database Service (RDS)